Dandush03/pg_rls/README.md

 ```
 ### Testing

+If you are getting `PG::InsufficientPrivilege: ERROR:  permission denied ` you can override does permistion by running `RAILS_ENV=test rake db:grant_usage`

 Many application uses some sort of database cleaner before running thair spec so on each test that we run we'll have an empty state.
 Usually, those gems clear our user configuration for the database.
 To solve this issue, we must implement the following:

 ```ruby